matthewkrakower/ML-Pipeline-March-Madness/README.md

 There are four tasks in this pipeline, all falling in the folder ```preprocess_train_predict_scripts```.
 The folder ```dags```, defined by the file ```instructions.py``` inside of it, directs Apache Airflow to run the DAG accordingly.
 Currently, the scheduled runs are set to None (```schedule_interval=None```), but could be easily changed to occur every X seconds, minutes, hours, etc.

 ## docker-compose.yaml
-Defines how Airflow runs in containers by configuring shared settings, volumes, and services—airflow-init (DB/user setup), airflow-webserver (UI), airflow-scheduler (task execution), and airflow-cli (command line access).
+Defines how Airflow runs in containers by configuring shared settings, volumes, and services-airflow-init (DB/user setup), airflow-webserver (UI), airflow-scheduler (task execution), and airflow-cli (command line access).

 ## Dockerfile
 Builds a custom Airflow image by installing dependencies from requirements.txt and baking in the DAG and preprocessing scripts so they’re always available in the container.